RaulPPelaez/Naga_KeypadMapper/README.md

 (requires unzip)

-This should be easy to install just run sh install.sh from inside the directory.
+Run sh install.sh from the directory to install.

 If there is an error about config files just copy it to your /home/.naga/

 Run in root if there is an error accessing the device, also look up naga debug it'll give all the info you need most of the time.